Aaron Burr: Conspiracy and trial

 After a near-incident with Spanish forces at Natchitoches, Wilkinson decided he could best protect himself by betraying Burr's plans to his Spanish spymasters and to President Jefferson.
 Jefferson issued an order for Burr's arrest, declaring him a traitor before any indictment.
 Burr read this in a newspaper in the Territory of Orleans on January 10, 1807.
 Several journals reported on the subject, creating a pool of rumors, most against Burr.
 Jefferson's warrant put federal agents on his trail.
 Burr twice turned himself in to federal authorities, and both times judges found his actions legal and released him.

 Jefferson's warrant, however, followed Burr, who fled toward Spanish Florida.
 He was intercepted at Wakefield, in Mississippi Territory in present-day Alabama, on February 19, 1807, by Edmund P. Gaines and Nicholas Perkins III.
 He was confined to Fort Stoddert after being arrested on charges of treason.

 Burr's secret correspondence with Anthony Merry and the Marquis of Casa Yrujo, the British and Spanish ministers in Washington, D.C., were eventually revealed.
-Burr tried to secure money and conceal what may have been his true design, which was aiding Mexico in overthrowing the Kingdom of Spain's governance of the Southwest.
+Burr tried to secure money and conceal what may have been his true design, which was aiding Mexico in overthrowing Spain's governance of the Southwest.
 If Burr intended to establish a dynasty in what later became Mexican territory, such an offense at the time was a misdemeanor under the Neutrality Act of 1794, which Congress passed to block filibuster expeditions against U.S. neighbors, including those of George Rogers Clark and William Blount.
 Despite this, Thomas Jefferson sought the highest charges against Burr.

 In 1807, Burr was charged with treason in U.S. circuit court in Richmond, Virginia.
 His defense lawyers included Edmund Randolph, John Wickham, Luther Martin, and Benjamin Gaines Botts.
 Burr was arraigned four times for treason prior to being indicted before a grand jury.
 The only physical evidence presented to the grand jury was Wilkinson's letter from Burr, which proposed stealing land in the Louisiana Purchase.
 During the grand jury's deliberations, however, the court discovered that the letter was written in Wilkinson's handwriting.
 He said he had made a copy because he had lost the original.
 The grand jury dismissed the letter out as evidence, and the news made a laughingstock of Wilkinson for the rest of the proceedings.